-This policy applies to St Christopher's School [which includes the EYFS, Before and After School Care and Clubs].
-This policy is reviewed and updated annually (as a minimum) and is available on the school website, the Staffroom Policy File and on request in hard copy from the school office.
+This policy applies to St Christopher's School ("the School"), which includes the EYFS, Before and After School Care and Clubs.
+This policy is reviewed and updated annually (as a minimum) and is available on the School website and on request in hard copy from the school office.